-Medications within this category commonly used in Colleges include drugs used in the treatment of Attention Deficit Disorder ADHD.
-If a pupil is prescribed a drug which is a controlled drug, a Controlled Medications Form should be completed, supported where possible by a doctor's letter detailing diagnosis, medications, frequency, dose, route and when to administer.
-The name and address of the prescribing physician must appear on the pupils' Controlled Medications form.
+Medications within this category commonly used in schools include drugs used in the treatment of Attention Deficit Disorder ADHD.
+If a student is prescribed a drug which is a controlled drug, a Controlled Medications Form should be completed, supported where possible by a doctor's letter detailing diagnosis, medications, frequency, dose, route and when to administer.
+The name and address of the prescribing physician must appear on the student's Controlled Medications Form.
 If there is any doubt about the nature of the medication, the GP is consulted about the appropriate action to take.
-Any controlled drug which needs to be administered will be stored in a locked cabinet within the main locked cabinet in the College First Aid and Medical Room.
+Any controlled drug which needs to be administered will be stored in a locked cabinet within the main locked cabinet in the school Health Centre.
 The key to this must be held in a secure key safe.
 When administering, two members of staff, who have received training in 'Over the counter medicine training' must witness and also sign in the 'Controlled Drug Register' to record the dosage, time and other details necessary such as how much of this drug remains.
 In the instance that any controlled medication must be chilled, this will be locked in the medical fridge.

-Additionally, each week two members of staff (one of whom will be the College Nurse), who have received training in 'Over the counter medicine training' (see below), must carry out a weekly stock check of how much of each controlled drug remains, which should match the records in the controlled drug book.
+Additionally, each week two members of staff (one of whom will be the School Nurse), who have received training in 'over the counter medicine training' (see below), must carry out a weekly stock check of how much of each controlled drug remains, which should match the records in the controlled drug book.
 This check should be signed and dated by both members of staff.
 If any discrepancies are found, these should be reported to the AHO and escalated to the COO, who will safeguard the incident, along with contacting the police.
-When new medicines come into the College, they must be checked, counted (if controlled) by two people and added into the Controlled Drug book detailing the pupil's name, medication name, dosage, lot number, expiry date, quantity.
-If controlled drugs leave the premises, these must be counted out and signed out of the book to show that the College no longer has responsibility for this drug.
+When new medicines come into the school, they must be checked, counted (if controlled) by two people and added into the Controlled Drug book detailing the student's name, medication name, dosage, lot number, expiry date, quantity.
+If controlled drugs leave the premises, these must be counted out and signed out of the book to show that the school no longer has responsibility for this drug.
 Parents are urged to collect all unused controlled drugs for their child when no longer needed.
-It is recommended that the College only store 30 days' worth of medication.
+It is recommended that the school only store 30 days' worth of medication.

-All pupils' own medication is recorded on Schoolbase under the pupil's record.
+All students' own medication is recorded on Schoolbase under the student's record.